GulatiLab/Improved-Kinematic-Analysis-/README.md

-# Improved-Kinematic-Analysis-
+# Reach-Video-Analysis-GUI
-The Reach Video Analysis GUI with some new features and many quality of life improvements.
+A MATLAB GUI for kinematic tracking of reach trials